mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

 \subsubsection{Sampling from Mixed Graphical Models}

-Here we illustrate how to use the function \code{mgmsampler()} to create the dataset \code{mgm_data} used in Section \ref{sec_mgm_est}.
+Here we illustrate how to use the function \code{mgmsampler()} to create the dataset \code{mgm_data} that was used for estimation above.
 These data were created by specifying an MGM consisting of two continuous-Gaussian nodes (\code{"g"}), and two categorical nodes (\code{"c"}) with $m=2$ and $u=4$ categories, and three pairwise interactions between these four variables.
 A third option in \code{mgmsampler()} are Poisson nodes (\code{"p"}).
-Note that we use the overparameterized representation of interactions between categorical variables, which means that the pairwise interaction between the categorical variables has $m \times u$ parameters.
+Note that we use the overparameterized representation of interactions between categorical variables to specify the model, which means that the pairwise interaction between the categorical variables has $m \times u$ parameters.
 We begin by specifying the type and number of categories for each node.
-Note that we set the number of categories to 1 for continuous variables.
+By convention, for continuous variables we set the number of categories to 1.